 All 8 species of pangolins are threatened with extinction, according to the International Union for Conservation of Nature (IUCN).
 The four Asian species are listed as Critically Endangered or Endangered.

 Pangolins are difficult to maintain without expert care and thus rarely survive in captivity.
 It is crucial that conservation efforts focus on the areas where pangolins are being hunted to stop their removal from the wild.
-Several organizations are working with governments, wildlife authorities, and local communities to address pangolin conservation in several key areas.

 Training Rangers and Wildlife Authorities

 Enforcement efforts must be ramped up to deliver a real deterrent to the illegal pangolin trade.
 This means increasing the skills and knowledge of rangers and wildlife authorities in the areas where pangolins are being hunted by providing them with tools and resources to crack down on the trade.

 The major obstacles to combating the underground pangolin trade include a lack of awareness of the problem, lack of resources and capacity to implement conservation programs, and low prioritization by governments and local communities to take action.
 Communities and local officials need to be fully aware of the benefits of pangolin conservation so that they can become involved in conservation action.